About Our Philosophy

 You may also see clusters of mushrooms appear around areas where there was once a tree.
 Decaying roots from removed trees add a lot of organic material to the soil, making those areas prime spots for mushrooms to grow.

 A: Clover is a misunderstood plant.
 Interestingly, it used to be in grass seed mixes because it is very beneficial to lawns.
 Clover is a nitrogen-fixing plant, which means that it takes nitrogen from the air and pumps it into the soil.
 The grass surrounding clover is usually very green and lush.
-We try to convince clients to keep clover in their lawns but if it’s something that really must go then we have a few options: products that will take clover out or filling in the lawn with grass seed to try and push the clover out.
+Clover is also drought, heat, and stress-resistant, so if your lawn goes dormant during a drought you'll still have a green stand of clover to protect the dormant grassroots.

 A: We use a custom mixed grass seed blend proprietary to Velvet Green Organic Lawn Care which changes every season based on growing conditions.
 Our mix contains a variety of grass species such as bluegrass, rye, and tall fescue to maximize germination in a variety of lawn types.